anthonysSlab/SalineScriptures/brainstorming-ideas/Event modifiers.md

 8 - Silver is not the currency used here.
 Prices will vary wildy depending on traded currency.

-9 - Spending omens here will gradually begin changing the weather.
+9 - Spending omens here will gradually begin changing the environment.

 10 - Something lurks in the unlit areas, terrified of light.